Azure/iotedge-eflow/eflow-util/README.md

  The [**EflowUtil-GetFirewallRules**](./EflowUtil-GetFirewallRules.ps1) command checks the CBL-Mariner firewall rules.
  The command returns the list of all firewall rules configured.
 Use the optional parameters to define a table or chain.

  The EFLOW VM uses CBL-Mariner, which includes an iptables based firewall.
-For more information about iptables, visit iptables page
+For more information about iptables, visit [iptables page](https://linux.die.net/man/8/iptables).

 | Parameter | Accepted values | Comments |
 | --------- | --------------- | -------- |